-There is a basic street workout and running track right in front of beach sleeping spot, so you can start actively the day if you wish.
-After that head to El Cotillo with the campers to surf on one of the best and most maybe the most beautiful learning spots in Europe.
-Depending on the waves, get introductory lessons, but more advanced fellas will also find their favorite sets.
-Spend the day “tranquilo” on the beach, order lunch to the “playa”, drop by the village center of Cotillo, and visit the lighthouse on the very north of Fuerteventura.
-Buy food for dinner or go to a local restaurant, it’s up to the you.
-Do a joint yoga class on the beach at the sunset.
-Later do a little party around a camp fire behind among the dunes.
-Spend the night on the rocks of Cotillo.
+There is a basic streetworkout and running track right in front of our sleeping spot, so you can start actively the day if you wish.
+We head to El Cotillo with the campers to surf on one of the best and most maybe the most beautiful learning spots in Europe.
+Depending on the waves we’ll have our introductory lessons, but more advanced fellas will also find their favorite sets.
+We spend the day “tranquilo” on the beach, order lunch to the “playa”, drop by the village center of Cotillo, and visit the lighthouse on the very north of Fuerteventura.
+We buy food for dinner or go to a local restaurant, it’s up to the group.
+But for 6:00 pm we’ll invite (with an online campaign) other people around for a joint yoga class on the beach.
+We’ll watch the sunset together and then make a little party around a campfire among the dunes.
+We spend the night on the rocks of Cotillo.

 We surf (depending the level of the group) in Punta Blanca, on waves that even with the slightest experience, after a bit of paddling, you can truly enjoy.
 Lunch on the beach (order or self-prepared), then after some rest, heading to Corralejo, where we empty and fill the tanks of the campers.
 We park close to the beach and just in the neighborhood of a gym, so you can have another sporty day if you wish.
 The city is all yours, do the shopping, enjoy the plentiful restaurants.
 We can have yoga and or some meditation on the beach (again inviting other people around with online activities).
 After that we’ll meet up in the Sunset Lounge (there are live concerts in the evenings during non-pandemic times) or on the terrace of Punta Elena, both right on the beach, chat and have some party together.
 We spend the night in Corralejo.

 5th day - A day based on your choices